Open-Research-Program/HCOE/2022 Summer Targets.md

 Ask Questions, announce updates, and poll the community via the [discussion board](https://github.com/Open-Research-Program/HCOE/discussions)

 ### 4. Upload your findings to Github
 Create a Markdown file with the title of your topic that explains your findings.
-The explaination and format of your findings is up for you to decide.
+The explaination and format of your findings is up for you to decide.lkjlkj

 ### 5. Create a post and upload to Medium
 Posting content on [Medium](https://medium.com/) will make it searchable on google for others to find and use.